mattconsto/keyboard/README.md

 ## Installation

+1. Download the latest version from GitHub Releases
+2. Extract the zip folder to a new directory
-Run symbols/setup.exe as administrator, alternatively build the keyboard then install.
+3. Run symbols/setup.exe as administrator, alternatively build the keyboard then install.

 ## Building

 You need Windows 7 or earlier, 100% display scaling and Microsoft Keyboard Layout Creator 1.4 installed in order to build this.
 You cannot use Windows 8 or later, any display scaling will break the program.
+You can use a Windows 7 virtual machine to compile.

+## Bug fixes

+* All diacritics moved to AltGr, meaning you can now use ` in source games to open the console.